-The roundabout where the Old Bisley Road crosses the Maultway and becomes Red Road has been referred to as Heatherside Corner for over a hundred years and appears in many early documents and newspaper articles.
+The roundabout where the Upper Chobham Road crosses the Maultway and becomes Red Road has been referred to as Heatherside Corner for over a hundred years and appears in many early documents and newspaper articles.
 Another Photochrome photograph, it dates from 1890 – 1900.

 Postcard published c1910 by William King (see below).

 Sarcens in Gravel, Chobham Ridges

 Sarsens are blocks of silicified sandstone which are found on or near the surface of the ground or in the beds of gravel and are most famous for their use at Stonehenge.
 They were according to H W Monkton FLS FGS probably derived in part from the Reading Beds and in part from the Bagshot Beds.
 The illustration above from Monkton’s book Berkshire published in 1911 shows three sarsen stones lying at the bottom of a thick bed of gravel in a gravel pit on Chobham Ridges.

 Several can be found on Heatherside and the Frimley Fuel Allotments.

 Sarsen Stones in the grounds of Heather Ridge Infant School

 The Redwoods of Heatherside